estuary/flow/site/docs/concepts/connectors.md

     endpoint:
       connector:
         # 1: Provide the image that implements your endpoint connector.
+        # The `dev` tag uses the most recent version (the web app chooses this tag automatically)
         image: ghcr.io/estuary/materialize-postgres:dev
         # 2: Provide endpoint configuration that the connector requires.
         config: